 Nightmare Fuel: Glee

-Brittany's throwaway lines that sound an awful lot like rape, including being visited by aliens.
+- Brittany's throwaway lines that sound an awful lot like she was raped, including being visited by aliens.

 Marley: I'm so hungry.
 But at least I fit into my dress.

 - For added points, when they lose Sectionals due to Marley fainting, Tina promptly blames her for them losing.

 - "Feud": It's supposed to be played for laughs, and is never mentioned again, but Sue putting 30 credit cards and a house loan in Blaine's name, singlehandedly ruining his parents' credit, simply because he wouldn't join the Cheerios is quite disturbing.

 - "Shooting Star".
 A gun goes off at the school.
 Most of the club is holed up in the choir room, but Brittany is stuck alone in a washroom and Tina is outside the school and can't contact anyone.
 Marley tries to text her mom, but Millie can't answer because her phone is too far away and she can't risk grabbing it - and Marley starts assuming the worst.

 - The eerie silence during that scene just makes the whole thing worse.
 If you weren't spending that entire scene on the edge of your seat, wondering when the shooter would burst through the choir room door, gun in hand, then congratulations, you have Nerves of Steel.

 - The metronome going the whole time gave the atmosphere a whole new level of scary.